Qiskit/qiskit-code-assistant-vscode/README.md

 ### How to run locally

-NPM is requirede to run the project in a local environment.
+NPM is required to run the project in a local environment.

 ```sh
 npm install